Home » RELATIONSHIPS » Why and How to Read Aloud to Young Children

 Finally, “if every parent understood the huge educational benefits and intense happiness brought about by reading aloud to their children, and if every parent – and every adult caring for a child – read aloud a minimum of three stories a day to the children in their lives, we could probably wipe out illiteracy within one generation” (Mem Fox).
 Be the person who protects the children in your life from illiteracy by reading aloud to them.

+Finally, choose books that will bring variety to your child’s mind.
 While there is no need to constantly be introducing new books – or else how will something become a favorite? – you will want to strive to have a wide variety of books that you read.
-A good rule of thumb might be to aim for three books a day: a favorite, a new or relatively new book (this week’s library books, for example), and one that fits comfortably in-between: familiar, but not a must-read-every-day favorite.
+This variety should cover every genre or type of book, including nonfiction, fairy tales, realistic fiction, fantasy, fables, legends, and mysteries.

 families reading together

-Also, take the time to ask questions about the story – even if you answer them yourself if, for example, you’re reading to an infant.
-However, allow your child to answer your questions in her own way.
+Take the time to ask questions about the story – even if you answer them yourself at first.
+Asking and answering questions before your child can talk models this critical skill.
+However, once he learns to talk, allow your child to answer your questions.
 Remember, part of the magic of reading aloud is the power of conversation.
-So, converse even if your child is not yet talking.

 • How does this picture make you feel?